saitamasahil/AutoMS-Rewards/README.md

 ## Features

-- Adds a circular icon on the Bing page, which automatically searches for each of the 36 random words when clicked.
+- Adds a circular icon on the Bing page, which automatically searches for each of the 36 random words (Either choose between predefined words or random words from the English dictionary) when clicked.
 - Closes all search pages automatically after 15 seconds.
-- Toggle switch to search random words from English dictionary.
+- A checkbox toggle switch to search random words from English dictionary.

-> Note: Keep it disabled if you wanna search predefined words available in script.
+> Note: Untick the checkbox if you want to search predefined random words from the script.

 ## Installation